-Overall, the school received a rating of Does Not Meet Standard in reading for both years.
-The school received a rating of Meets Standard in 2021-22 and Approaching Standard in 2022-23 in math.
+Overall, the school received a rating of Does Not Meet Standard in reading and math in 2021-22.
+The school increased its rating to Approaching Standard in 2022-23 in both content areas.

 Growth on Benchmark Assessment: Education One analyzes the percentage of students who meet or exceed growth targets established by the school's benchmark assessment.
 Students included in this percentage took the benchmark assessment at the beginning and end of the year.
 The school receives separate annual ratings for both reading and math.
 The rubric for this sub-indicator is as follows: